Chronic-Wound Care Mobile App

 feel confident with their wound care and achieve clinical outcomes?

-RESEARCH PART 1: USER FLOW
+RESEARCH PART 1: APP FLOW

 To find out why the education content was not engaging, user flow and information architecture were created to find out UX issues.